-Autonomous Driving in Adverse Weather (ADAW): Going from Autonomous to Snowtonomous Vehicles
+Autonomous Driving in Adverse Weather (ADAW)

 Abstract